Veeran-1901/Veeran-1901/README.md

 - 👋 Hi, I’m @Veeran-1993
-- 👀 I’m interested in HTML, CSS and JavaScript
+- 👀 I’m interested in HTML, CSS, JavaScript and Python
 - 🌱 I’m currently learning Web Development...
 - 💞️ I’m looking to collaborate on exciting projects to build my portfolio
 - 📫 How to reach me - rveeran1993@gmail.com